 Children under the age of 16 may be able to apply for Disability Living Allowance.
-If you are aged 65 or over and you do not already get PIP or DLA, you may qualify for Attendance Allowance.
+If you have reached State Pension age and you do not already get PIP or DLA, you may qualify for Attendance Allowance.
+Read more about Attendance Allowance at Citizens Advice or Age UK.